 264. Women in Antiquity

 Exploration of women's lives in classical Greece and Rome; women's role in culture, society, and the economy; their experience of childbearing, marriage, and death; ancient social constructs of the female.
 Sources include literature, history, medical texts, inscriptions, art, and architecture.
 Alternate years.
+This course also counts towards the GSS major.
 (Humanities)

 274-279 .
 Topics in Classics